matrix-org/matrix-spec/content/client-server-api/_index.md

 | `client_id`     | The client ID returned from client registration.           |

-The server replies with a JSON object containing the new access token, the token type, the expiration time, and a new refresh token, like in the authorization flow.
+The server replies with a JSON object containing the new access token, the token type, the expiration time, and a new refresh token, like in the authorisation flow.

 #### Server metadata discovery